UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 This plugin has built-in support for automatically filling in the WooCommerce checkout fields with the information pulled from the Google map.
 Save users some typing while pulling accurate address information.

 ### WooCommerce Restaurant & Food Delivery Plugin

 This plugin is excellent for online restaurants or food delivery websites that deliver customer orders after they have been placed.

 ### WooCommerce Pickup Plugin

 If you ran a website where customers select their location for pickup then Location Picker at Checkout for WooCommerce(LPAC) would be a suitable plugin for your website.

+### WooCommerce Autocomplete Checkout Address Plugin

+Though the primary focus of the plugin is to allow customers to select accurate locations by using a map.
+Location Picker at Checkout for WooCommerce also allows store owners to enable the Places autocomplete feature on their checkout address fields.
+This feature shows customers address predictions as they type in their address.
+When a customer clicks the desired address from the dropdown, it can also automatically fill in the rest of the checkout fields.

 ### Below are a few types of stores that would benefit tremendously from this plugin: